InterPro - Teaching Resources for Instructors - Online Course Pre-flight Checklist

 Approx. 2-weeks before course start

-- Verify the setup and accuracy of all course site components, to include:
+- Verify the setup and accuracy of all course site components, including:

 - Module titles, sequence of content, and release conditions (if implemented)